apache/nuttx/examples/nsh/README.txt

       you may log into NuttX remotely using telnet in order to access NSH.

+  * CONFIG_EXAMPLES_NSH_ARCHINIT
+      Set if your board provides architecture specific initialization via the board-specific function nsh_archinitialize().
+This
+      function will be called early in NSH initialization to allow board logic to do such things as configure MMC/SD slots.

   One or both of CONFIG_EXAMPLES_NSH_CONSOLE and CONFIG_EXAMPLES_NSH_TELNET must be defined.
 If CONFIG_EXAMPLES_NSH_TELNET is selected, then there some other configuration settings that apply: